It is a condition in which pus collects in the area between the lungs and the inner surface of the chest wall.

 They can use a stethoscope to listen to any abnormal sounds in your lungs.
-Your doctor will usually perform certain tests or procedures to confirm a diagnosis:
+Your doctor will usually perform specific tests or procedures to confirm a diagnosis:

 - Chest X-rays and CT scans will show whether or not there is fluid in the pleural space.

-- An ultrasound of the chest will show the amount of fluid and its exact location.
+- A chest ultrasound will show the amount of liquid and its exact location.

 - Blood tests can help check the white blood cell count, look for C-reactive protein, and identify the bacteria causing the infection.
 Your white blood cell count can go up when you have an infection.